A Brief Guide to Tornado Insurance

 Wind Damage

 Tornadoes move at extremely high speeds and they are always associated with strong winds.
-Because of this, it is entirely possible that your home may be damaged by high winds created by tornadoes.
+Because of this, it is entirely possible that high winds created by tornadoes may damage your home.
+You will be glad to know that your homeowner’s policy covers such damages.
+The insurer can help you pay for repairs and replacements.

 Tree Damage

 Trees are another source of damage that comes with tornadoes.
 Your homeowner’s coverage will take care of your repairs and replacements if the tree damage is caused by winds from a tornado.
+However, if the insurer deems that the issue is because of poor maintenance, then it may decide not to cover the damages.

 Different Types of Insurance

 Different policies cover different types of issues.
-In the case of tornadoes, homeowners insurance does not cover flood damage, just like it does not cover cars and personal belongings.
+In the case of tornadoes, homeowners’ insurance does not cover flood damage, just like it does not cover cars and personal belongings.
+To protect your belongings, you should prepare by getting the right coverage for them.
+This includes flood, auto, and personal property insurance.

 Different Types of Policies

-This means that your home coverage may or may not include windstorm damages, for example, so it is important to make sure that you scrutinize your coverage before signing the contract.
+Not all insurance policies are the same, and some may have specifications regarding the exclusion of certain damages, even if homeowner policies typically cover them.
+This means that your home coverage may or may not include windstorm damage, for example, so it is important to make sure that you scrutinize your coverage before signing the contract.

 You should also remember that you can add riders to your home insurance, so ask your agent about these add-ons that can improve your protection.
-You can consider replacement value insurances and other similar insurance offerings.
+You can consider replacement value insurance and other similar insurance offerings.

 The Bottom Line

 Whether you have tornado insurance or not can make all the difference in a stressful time.
-A tornado can certainly be damaging but if you’ve got protection, you can feel less panicked moving forward.
+A tornado can certainly be damaging, but if you’ve got protection, you can feel less panicked moving forward.

 Make sure that you will be able to recover after such an incident by getting this type of coverage.